mrgoltstein/Torch/README.md

 Torch
 =============

 An extendable library for in-layout notifications.
+Can show multiple notifications concurrently or consecutively.

 More information will follow.